Selected in 2013, 2014 and 2016 as a Top-Rated Defense Attorney by Super Lawyers

 • Obstruction of justice designed to conceal criminal conduct, particularly when the obstruction impedes the inquiries of the Securities and Exchange Commission (SEC), other regulatory agencies, and/or law enforcement agencies.

-Ann Fitz has successfully represented clients charged with corporate crimes, and can help you if you are facing similar charges.
+Ann Fitz has successfully represented clients charged with corporate crimes in West Palm Beach and Miami, and can help you if you are facing similar charges.